nathanjhood/esnative/README.md

 },
 ```

+The template *should* build and run successfully using the commands above (and/or the others in `package.json`).
+The built project, and commands above which interact with it, represent what I intend for this project to *facilitate* for others to do with it, eventually.

+If these early concepts pass the validation stage, then the template project will be moved into a sub-directory (probably `/packages/template`), and the main codebase of `esnative` shall take the form of the required tooling for scaffolding and developing new projects which resemble the template; think of a command like `npx create-native-app@latest myApp --template typescript`...

+---

 ## Notes

-This project uses [my personal fork of cmake-js](https://github.com/nathanjhood/cmake-js#cmakejs_cmake_api); I drafted an API to provide the CMake side of consuming projects with some wrapper functions.
+This project uses [my fork of cmake-js](https://github.com/nathanjhood/cmake-js#cmakejs_cmake_api); I drafted an API to provide the CMake side of consuming projects with some wrapper functions, based on some of my general requirements.
 See my `CMakeLists.txt` for an example of how the `.node` binary creation is configured; more documentation is available in the forked repo.

 Both `Node-API` and cmake-js offer an unshakeable level of compatibility; try building the test project against a variety of NodeJS versions using `nvm`, and note how cmake-js automatically fetches the matching set of headers and other developer files for that NodeJS version. `Node-API`'s well-documented ABI stability further guarantees that the resulting binary is widely stable across NodeJs versions, system platforms and architectures, and so forth.

-Further useful functionality is particularly inspired by `tsx` and `pkgroll`, both seperately, and together as a one-fits-all solution for creating modern ECMA bundles.
-They both offer some great features that are worth looking at closer, if you're hacking on this project.

-It is, theoretically, possible to execute the built binaries on remote servers.
-In order to do so, it would likely be necessary/easiest to compile the binaries and run the packaging steps in a container or virtual machine, against an image that matches your deployment platform.
-Many commercial web hosting platforms provide official images for purposes just like this, while others rely on widely-available base images that can be looked up.
-Remote execution is a questionable - and often, highly expensive - feature to implement; however, Edge computing and other new, scalable technologies present interesting possibilities.
-Consider with caution; deploying the souce code and building remotely is *strongly* discouraged.
-Please examine my `cmake-js` fork for clear instructions for packaging the binaries using the awesome power and flexibility of `CPack` - including, building your own installers and bootstrappers.
-NodeJS SEAConfig (single-entry applications that run in an isolated NodeJS instance) offers another, highly interesting area with exploring.

-The template *should* build and run successfully using the commands above (and/or the others in `package.json`).
-The built project, and commands above which interact with it, represent what I intend for this project to *facilitate* for others to do with it, eventually.
-If these early concepts pass the validation stage, then the template project will be moved into a sub-directory (probably `/packages/template`), and the main codebase of `esnative` shall take the form of the required tooling for scaffolding and developing new projects which resemble the template; think of a command like `npx create-native-app@latest myApp --template typescript`...
+The additional functionalities of `tsx` and `pkgroll`, both seperately, and together,  are worth looking at closer, if you're hacking on this project.
+They provided the impetus that inspired the creation of the `esnative` project.
+The combined workflows of `tsx` and `pkgroll` alongside `cmake-js` in the creation of `Node-API` modules feels smooth, fast, and lightweight; no particular library or framework is required, other than NodeJS and it's `Node-API` and your native compiler toolchain (GCC/MSVC/xCode/LLVM, etc...).

 I expect to experiment with some front-end libraries and frameworks in addition to the current template; if, and once, the two are integrating with absolute ease, this project will likely change form as proposed.